 Whenever my husband and I stay overnight in a hotel, we always make time to have drinks at the hotel’s bar and Le Meurice is no exception.
 For me it’s an opportunity to relax and talk about our day and our plans and be entertained by the theatrics of the bartenders at work.
 It’s a real skill creating and making cocktails and an even bigger skill is to enjoy them ever so slowly and there’s no better place than at Bar 228 listening to the hotel’s resident pianist tickling the ivories.

 The restaurants we had chosen for our two night stay was Le Bon Georges and Coco for the night of my birthday.
 We had an amazing time both nights, I hightly recommend both.
-We met our friends at Coco the night of my birthday for drinks, I always try to make a point of meeting up with Alix and Hugo whenever I’m in Paris and this time, it was amazing that Mr A also had a chance to meet this lovely couple who I’m super happy to call my friends.
+We met our friends at Coco the night of my birthday for drinks, I always try to make a point of meeting up with Alix and Hugo whenever I’m in Paris and this time, it was amazing that my husband had a chance to finally meet this lovely couple who I’m super happy to call my friends.

 Breakfast is served at the Dali Restaurant and it’s an extravagant affair, from healthy breakfasts like smoothie bowls, fruit salads and granola plus indulgent pancakes in the American breakfast or Eggs Benedict, it’s a diffcult choice when your’re spoilt with such an impressive array of breakfast delights.
-It wouldn’t be Paris if there wasn’t viennoiserie and though the name means “pastries or things from Vienna” the best in the world are from Paris bien sur.
+It wouldn’t be Paris if there wasn’t viennoiserie and although the name means “pastries or things from Vienna”, the best in the world are definitely from Paris bien sur.